apecloud/kubeblocks/docs/user_docs/installation/install-kbcli-and-kubeblocks-on-the-existed-kubernetes-clusters.md

 ---
 title: Install kbcli and KubeBlocks on the existed Kubernetes clusters
 description: Install kbcli and KubeBlocks on the existed Kubernetes clusters
-keywords: [taints, affinity, tolerance, install]
+keywords: [taints, affinity, tolerance, install, kbcli, KubeBlocks]
 sidebar_position: 3
-sidebar_label: Install kbcli and KubeBlocks on the existed Kubernetes clusters
+sidebar_label: On the existed Kubernetes clusters
 ---

 # Install kbcli and KubeBlocks on the existed Kubernetes clusters

-In the actual environment, it is normal to install kbcli and KubeBlocks on the existed Kubernetes clusters.
+In the actual environment, it is normal to install `kbcli` and KubeBlocks on the existed Kubernetes clusters.

 ## Environment preparation